jaybarlow/fuckyoumean/README.md

 ## Features

-- Modern design with shadow theme
+- Modern design with shadow theme and animations
-- Responsive layout
+- Fully responsive layout for all devices
-- Fast performance with Next.js
+- Fast performance with Next.js App Router and Turbopack
-- TypeScript for type safety
+- TypeScript for type safety and better developer experience
-- User authentication with Supabase
+- User authentication with Supabase (login, signup, password reset)
-- User profiles with database storage
+- User profiles with database storage and form validation
-- Dark mode by default
+- Dark mode by default with shadow effects
-- Customizable components
+- Server Actions for form submissions
+- Server Components for improved performance
+- Client-side form validation with Zod and React Hook Form

 ## Getting Started